Treatment & Management of Prostate Cancer

 Orchiectomy can cause side effects such as loss of sexual desire, impotence, hot flashes, and weight gain.
 The operation itself is relatively safe and not associated with severe complications.
 Orchiectomy is a convenient and less costly method of hormone therapy; however, it is irreversible.

-LHRH Antagonists—A newer class of medications can block LHRH from stimulating testosterone production without causing an initial testosterone surge.
+LHRH Antagonists - a class of medications can block LHRH from stimulating testosterone production without causing an initial testosterone surge.
 This class includes degarelix, which is given monthly to men as an alternative to orchiectomy or LHRH agonists.
+(22)

 LHRH analogues can cause side effects such as loss of sexual desire, impotence, hot flashes and the development of osteoporosis, which increases the risk of bone fractures.
 Because these drugs require an injection every 1 or 3 months, LHRH analogues may not be as convenient as an orchiectomy.
 Unlike orchiectomy however, these drugs can be discontinued, and male hormone levels gradually return to normal.